Woprok/AdventureGuildManager/AdventureGuildManager/Documentation/ImplementationSpecification.md

 					- reroll
 					- applies one decrement per roll

-11-12.
-Let the Quest have types and heroes skills
-	Expected Blocks of Code:
+11. Let the Quest have types and heroes skills Expected Blocks of Code:
 		[Entity] Skill
-			* int Id
+			* int Name
 		[Entity] Adventurer
 			* Collection<Skill> Skills
-		[Entity] QuestType
+		[Entity_Enum] QuestType
 		[Entity] Quest
-			* QuestType Type
+			* Collection<QuestType> Type
 	Functional Requirements:
+		- Player can show all defined quest types by using command game questtypes show
 		- Player can show all defined skills by using command game skills show
-			- Each skill is printed on separate line and prints all information including SkillId
-		- Heroes start with random selection of skills before they are hired equal to their level
-		- Heroes get random skill on level up from these they don't have yet
+		- QuestType is defined in code as simple enum
 		- Skill will be defined in code
-		- Player can show all defined quest typesby using command game questtypes show
-		- For each quest type that is not fullfilled by adventurer, quest level is increased for him, can be over the 10
-		- For each quest type that adventurer fullfills, quest level is decreased for him, minimum level 0
-			- minimum level 0 result in automatic success without rolls
+			- Each skill has different effect on quest dispatch
+			- More might be added later...

+12. Let skills be there for heroes.
+		[Entity] Adventurer, Quest
+			* Enum Rarity
+		- Adventurers start with selection of skills
+			- Number of skills 1 - 3 (1:Adventurer, 2:Hero, 3:Innkeeper)
+			- Each skill must be unique
+		- Adventurers get additional skill at level 5 and at level 10
+			- Skill can be lost if their level decreases

 13. Guild has progression
 	Expected Blocks of Code: